bergthor13/VehicleGPS/README.md

 sudo ./adafruit-pitft.sh
 ```

-When running the `adafruit-pitft.sh` file select `3, 1, Y, N` if you are using a capacitive screen.
+When running the `adafruit-pitft.sh` file select `3, 1, N, Y` if you are using a capacitive screen.

 ### Install Openbox and X11
 Install a desktop environment to display the VehicleGPS program in.